neha2gupta7/Case-Study-on-Hospital-Management-System-Database/README.md

 **1. Research Document**

-  *  Incorporated the provided insights into a Google Doc with sections like:
+  *  Provided insights into a PDF with sections like:

      *  Introduction: Importance of Hospital Management Systems (HMS).